nasserdr/digiRhythm/README.md

 digiRhythm is an R library developed at Agroscope and provides a set of tools to analyze and visualize the rhythmic behavior of animals.

+**MOST URGENT TO DO:**
+-   [ ] Create a function that visualize the boxplot of activity per hour from day to day.
+-   [ ] Create duo, trio and quadro plots functionalities.
+-   [ ] Add a dataset that has missing days then update the is_dgm_friendly to detect these missing days.
+-   [ ] Come up with another name for the function daily_average_activity and
+    create another function for daily and hourly computed activities averaged.

 **TO DO CORE FUNCTIONALITIES:**

 -   [x] Create a function that read Icetag data stored in a CSV file.